Lemon shark

-Taxonomy
+Name

 The lemon shark was first named and described in 1868 by Felipe Poey.
 He originally named it Hypoprion brevirostris, but later renamed it Negaprion brevirostris.
 The lemon shark has also appeared in literature as Negaprion fronto and Carcharias fronto (Jordan and Gilbert, 1882), Carcharias brevirostris (Gunther, 1870), and Carcharhinus brevirostris (Henshall, 1891).

+Evolution

+The earliest fossil remains of this species are known from the Early Miocene of Odisha (India), Peru, and Cuba.
+Fossils become more widespread in the Americas and western Africa from the Middle Miocene onwards.

 Description

 The shark's yellow colouring serves as an excellent camouflage when swimming over the sandy seafloor in its coastal habitat.
 The lemon shark commonly attains a length of 2.4 to 3.1 m and a weight up to 90 kg by adulthood, although sexual maturity is attained at 2.24 m in males and 2.4 m in females.
 The maximum recorded length and weight is 3.43 m and 183.7 kg, respectively.
 It has a flattened head with a short, broad snout, and the second dorsal fin is almost as large as the first.
-Lemon sharks, as any other species of shark, have electroreceptors concentrated in their heads, called the ampullae of Lorenzini.
+Like all cartilaginous fish, lemon sharks have electroreceptors concentrated in their heads, known as the ampullae of Lorenzini.
 These receptors detect electrical pulses emitted by potential prey and allow these nocturnal feeders to sense their prey in the dark.
+Note that lemon sharks are often confused with bull sharks; lemon sharks have quite similarly sized first and second dorsal fins, whereas those of bull sharks are differently sized.